 A. In addition to the International Swimming Pool & Spa Code (ISPSC) and National Electrical Code (NEC) requirements, a pool professional should refer to the following American National Standard Institute (ANSI) approved standards: For residential pools, ANSI/APSP/ICC-5 2011 American National Standard for Residential Inground Swimming Pools states: Electrical components installed in and/or adjacent to an inground residential swimming pool shall comply with the requirements of the latest published edition of the National Electrical Code NFPA 70 (NEC), the jurisdiction having authority and any federal, state, or local codes.
 In areas where no authority has jurisdiction, the latest published NEC and any federal, state, or local codes shall apply.

 For public swimming pools, ANSI/APSP/ICC-1 2014 American National Standard for Public Swimming Pool states: The electrical installation shall meet the requirements of the National Electrical Code (NEC) NFPA 70, as adopted by the Authority Having Jurisdiction (AHJ), or the latest public edition of the (NEC) NFPA 70, if it has not been adopted by any AHJ or other entity.

 Q. Where can I find more information?

-A. For additional information, contact Nicholas Capezza, PHTA Director of Codes and External Standards.
+A. For additional information, contact Justin Wiley, PHTA Vice President of Government Relations, Standards, and Codes.